nutanixdev/nutanix-devstation/README.md

 ## How to contribute

-We glady welcome contributions from the community.
-From updating the documentation to adding more functions for DevStation, all ideas are welcome.
+We gladly welcome contributions from the community.
+From updating the documentation to adding more functions for Dev Station, all ideas are welcome.
 Thank you in advance for all of your issues, pull requests, and comments!

 - [Contributing guide](./CONTRIBUTING.md)